robb1e/tracker-git/README.md

     export TRACKER_PROJECT_ID=123456
     export TRACKER_TOKEN=abc123

-Optionally you can specify a specific git branch as the third command line argument or with the GIT_BRANCH environment variable.
+Optionally you can specify a git branch to search for completed story IDs as the third command line argument or with the GIT\_BRANCH environment variable.

 ## Known Issues